 Wiley – Jisc (Read & Publish) Agreement

 King’s authors can take advantage of Wiley’s JISC Agreement by publishing Open Access in both hybrid subscription (Online Open) and fully Open Access journals.
 Only eligible article types (Original research articles and Review articles) can be published Open Access through this agreement.

-Please note, that for requests to be approved swiftly, authors are responsible for ensuring the following are in place:
+The Research Support team will be alerted to new eligible articles for approval automatically.
+However, to ensure requests are approved swiftly, authors are responsible for ensuring the following are in place: